-2 Oona A. Hathaway; Scott J. Shapiro, The Internationalists: How a Radical Plan to Outlaw War Remade the World, New York, 2017 countries in the summer of 1940 and challenged changes brought about through threats and force4.
+2 Oona A. Hathaway; Scott J. Shapiro, The Internationalists: How a Radical Plan to Outlaw War Remade the World, New York, 2017 annexation of the Baltic countries in the summer of 1940 and challenged changes brought about through threats and force4.